Hakuka/AT/saucedemo-e2e/info-test-cases.md

 - Item and prices should be stored in fixtures for possible change in the future.
 - First name, last name and zip/postal code should be randomizes every time to avoid burning out tests (now they are not).
 - One of existing tests WILL NOT pass because there is problem - it's OK (user with errors)
 - Tests could be reorganized to support files per specific site, since they are used in multiple test cases.
+Right now methods are added to the files supporting specific scenario.
+- Product-list probably need refactoring to simplify code, few ideas/tests added and some part could be rewriten to use the same method.